riscv-non-isa/riscv-asm-manual/riscv-asm.md

 usage is using `.option norelax` with `.option push`/`.option pop` if you want to disable linker relaxation on specific code region.

+NOTE: Recommended way to disable linker relaxation of specific code region is use `.option push`, `.option norelax` and `.option pop`, that prevent enabled linker relaxation accidentally if user already disable linker relaxation.

 #### `push`/`pop`

 Push/pop current options to/from the options stack.